MYSTERY SCIENCE THEATER 3000

 • Again, no buttons: table slapping.

 • Again, no Bots during invention exchange.

-• Both inventions, “hell in a handbag” and the thunder lizard, props from Joel’s standup act.
+• Both inventions were previously shown on KTMA and “hell in a handbag” is from Joel’s standup act.

 • Great line from the opening bit: “No, that’s when I became a SCIENTIST.”